google/mesop/docs/index.md

 <div class="mascot-image-spacer"></div>

-Mesop is a Python-based UI framework that allows you to rapidly build web demos:
+Mesop is a Python-based UI framework that allows you to rapidly build web apps like demos and internal apps:

 <div class="box-row">
   <div class="reason-box">